CreeperLKF/cmd_gpt/README.md

-# cmd_gpt
+# cmd_gpt_utils

-A cross-platform command-line tool for seamless interaction with GPT APIs directly from your terminal.
+Command GPT Utilities, a cross-platform command-line tool for seamless interaction with GPT APIs directly from your terminal.

 ## Features